 This film was the last of Chaplin's silent films and also the last to feature his Little Tramp persona.
 It is the movie that led the House Committee on Un-American Activities to brand him as a communist sympathizer.

 Narrated by Academy Award-nominated actor David Strathairn, Great Decisions brings you eight half-hour documentaries, each tackling a different challenge facing America today.
 The series features over 100 of the most important figures in international affairs and U.S. foreign policy to provide diverse perspectives so you can make your own "great decisions."

 A kind-hearted street urchin and a power-hungry Grand Vizier vie for a magic lamp that has the power to make their deepest wishes come true.

 Join us on Monday mornings for family-friendly movie shorts.
-Bring your favorite blanket and get comfy with your kids.
-Films are age-appropriate with a softer volume setting.
 Drop-in, free.

 Enjoy family-favorite Halloween and/or Pixar short films on this lovely Autumn Saturday.
 Drop-in, free for all ages.